CodeCanna/spacepix/README.md

 Once you get your API key, you can enter it in Spacepix by going to Settings->Set API Key.
 For now you might have to restart Spacepix if it still doesn't work but it should work after that.
 There's an issue already open for this problem.

 ### Using NASA's demo API Key
-NASA has a publically available API key for testing out the API.
-You can go to Settings->Set API Key and type in `DEMO_KEY` instead of typing in an API key and Spacepix will use this public key, however the public key has limitations.
+Spacepix uses `DEMO_KEY` by default.
+This can be changed by going to Settings->Set API Key and entering in you API key.

 ### DEMO_KEY Rate Limits